myelnet/pop/testplans/discovery/readme.md

 ## Gossip

+In these experiments we compare 2 different implementations, one (address broadcast) in which the publisher network address is sent along in the message and the recipient streams the response back directly and the other (recursive forwarding) in which each peer in the gossip transmission chain forwards back to the previous sender.

 ### [Low Content Replication](/testplans/discovery/_compositions/low_content_replication.toml)

 This composition evaluates the performance of the network with low to no content replication over a